-Summer College program was begun with a grant from the Teagle Foundation and is sustained through grants from Teagle, The Prudential Foundation, Provident Bank, and Bank of America through the Independent College Fund of NJ.
+Summer College program was begun with a grant from the Teagle Foundation and has been sustained through grants from Teagle, The Prudential Foundation, Provident Bank, TD Bank, and Bank of America through the Independent College Fund of NJ.

-Summer College is a partnership with several community-based organizations including the Union Settlement Association (East Harlem) and RU Ready for Work Programs at West Side High School (Newark, NJ) and the Marion Bolden Student Center in Newark.
+Summer College is a partnership with several community-based organizations including the Harlem Educational Activities Fund, Union Settlement Association (East Harlem) and the RU Ready for Work Program (Newark, NJ) and the Marion Bolden Student Center in Newark.